 Colorado’s Hanging Lake looks like a lost world.
-This calm, turquoise lake stands over 7,000ft (2,134m) above sea level amid the mountains and valleys of Greenwood Canyon.
+This calm, turquoise lake stands over 7,000ft (2,134m) above sea level amid the mountains and valleys of Glenwood Canyon.
 Fallen tree trunks and branches float in its blue crystalline water, and cascades tumble down moss and rock from the steep cliffs around.

 Colorado’s incredible natural wonder is one of only two hanging lakes in the world.
 It was formed when the travertine (a form of limestone) rocks here collapsed, dropping 1.5 acres (0.6 hectares) of mountain down a fault line and forming the dip in which the lake now sits.